-He closed the weird tome and put it back in the messenger bag.
+He folded the weird parchment into quarters and put it back in the messenger bag.
 It disappeared as if having been sucked into a void.
 He looked around to see if anyone else had noticed what just happened.
 Glancing back in the bag revealed it to be empty with a perfectly normal bottom.
 "How the hell am I supposed to get that back?
 I'm pretty sure it was the instruction manual.
 Give me the Lessons and Rules back you janky Bag of Holding!"

-The book reappeared in the bag looking perfectly innocent.
-Robin took it out and opened it.
+The folded parchment appeared in the bag looking perfectly innocent.
+Robin took it out and unfolded it.
 It still only listed the contents it claimed where in the bag.
 He tried swiping his finger on the printing as if it were an iPad.
-He'd seen kids who had grown up with nothing but digital devices try that on paper restaurant menus and be baffled at the images' refusal to react to their gestures.
+He'd seen kids who had grown up with nothing but digital devices do that to paper restaurant menus and be baffled at the images' refusal to react to their gestures.